Breathlessness and coughing

 These positions place your arms so that the breathing accessory muscles are in a better position to help with breathing.
 Leaning forward might also improve the movement of your diaphragm.
 This is the main muscle that you use when you breathe.

 • Position 1.
-Lie down on a bed and make sure that you are fully over on your side.
-Rest your upper arm on a pillow if this helps.
+Lie down on your side, on a bed.
+Make sure that you are fully on your side.
+Resting your upper arm on a pillow in front of you might help.

 • Position 2.
 Sit on a chair with a table in front of you.
 Put pillows or cushions onto the table, stacked to a comfortable height for you.
 Relax your head down onto the pillows as much as possible.
 It might help to keep your legs apart.